 Amazon does discount new Apple Macbook Pros as well – and if you are in a tax-free state, definitely worth checking out.
 Currently they have the newest (non-retina) Apple Macbook Pro for $1155.47.

 Looking for older model Macs?
 Check out CowBoom.
 I scored a cheap iPad 1st generation (yes, after selling mine!) for the kids last year that was in perfect working order.
-The iPad was just missing it’s cables.
+The iPad was just missing it’s cables which were an easy purchase on Amazon.